-In cases of a merger of a domestic investment fund into another domestic investment fund where the same partial exemption rate is applied the silent reserves are disclosed neither at the level of the investors nor at the level of the participating investment funds, i.e. this process is neutral in terms of taxes.
+In cases of a merger of a domestic investment fund into another domestic investment fund, the silent reserves are disclosed neither at the level of the investors nor at the level of the participating investment funds, i.e. this process is neutral in terms of taxes.
+The same applies to the transfer of all assets of a domestic investment fund to an incorporated domestic investment corporation with modifiable capital or partial equity of a domestic incorporated investment company with modifiable capital.
 If the shareholders of the transferring investment fund receive a cash payment that is provided for in the merger plan, it must be treated like a distribution.